-I don't know how many horse movies I have watched but it feels like a lot.
-In fact it has got to the point that when another horse movie ventures in to my path I genuinely question whether to bother watching as I know the chances are it is going to be another underdog story with either a damaged horse or human or even a combination of both beating the odds.
-But let me just say now that whilst "A Sunday Horse" is no different when it comes to the bigger picture with Debi suffering a near fatal fall this movie has a whole wagon full of story before it even gets to that bit.
+I don't know how many horse movies I have watched but it certainly feels like a lot.
+In fact it has got to the point that when another horse movie strats in to my path I genuinely question whether to bother watching as I know the chances are it is going to be another underdog story with either a damaged horse or human or even a combination of both beating the odds.
+But let me just say now that whilst "A Sunday Horse" is no different when it comes to the overall picture with Debi suffering a near fatal fall this movie has a whole wagon full of story before it even gets to that bit.

-But the real big thing, and I know some will dislike this, we see how Debi has a strong belief in God and that he will provide what she needs as he has given her a talent.
-As I said there will be those who will dislike this side but it isn't as preachy as many a movie and in truth is just another element to this multi-levelled story.
-Now there is more to "A Sunday Horse" that just that and there is a chain of events come the end which I won't go into but like all the build up has various levels even though it delivers what you expect as well as a little bit more.
+But the real big thing going on in "A Sunday Horse", and I know some will dislike this, we see how Debi has a strong belief in God and that He will provide what she needs as He has given her a talent.
+As I said there will be those who will dislike this faith based side to the movie but it isn't as preachy as many a movie and for some it will be just another element to this multi-layered story.
+Now there is more to "A Sunday Horse" that just that and there is a chain of events come the end which I won't go into but like all the build up has various layers even though it delivers what you expect as well as a little bit more.

-Of course what I haven't mentioned yet is that this story is actually a biopic and whilst I have no idea how faithful "A Sunday Horse" is to the true story it works well as a piece of entertainment.
+Of course what I haven't mentioned yet is that this horse movie is actually a biopic and whilst I have no idea how faithful "A Sunday Horse" is to the true story it works well as a piece of entertainment.
 Much of the reason for that is down to director Vic Armstrong's direction which has that easy to watch appeal of a TV movie but with the beauty and attention to detail you get from some big screen movies.
 But Armstrong has also picked a strong cast with veterans such as William Shatner, Linda Hamilton and Ving Rhames all bringing a certain appeal to their supporting roles.
 But it is Nikki Reed who delivers the charming and heart felt performance which this movie calls for and contributes to its easy to watch nature.